December Family-Friendly Events Guide

 Alexandria, VA

-Watch this long-running holiday tradition along the Potomac River at the Old Town Waterfront.
+For 40 years, audiences have been delighted by this FREE holiday tradition in Alexandria, VA.
+Crowds gather along the Potomac River at the Old Town Waterfront to watch Santa waterski along with his faithful reindeer friends.
 After the show, Santa, Mrs. Claus, and their merry crew meet and greet children and families by the Christmas Tree in Waterfront Park.

 Noon Yards Eve